 Extrusion is a manufacturing process whereby a material is compressed to form a long and/or flat product.
 Extrusion is applied to a variety of materials: metals, plastics, rubbers, clay, pasta, etc.

-For PET, the flakes are put under pressure in screws and heated by friction until they melt (260°).
+For PET, the flakes are put under pressure in screws and heated by friction until they melt (260°C).
 The liquid plastic is passed through holes, forming filaments.
-These are cooled with water and then cut into granules.
+These are cooled with water and then cut into pellets.

 They will undergo two stages in order to be suitable for food contact again :